Rigellute/spotify-tui/README.md

   paused_icon: ""

 keybindings:
+  # Note: these take keymap into account.
+Example:
+  #   keybindings:
+  #     next_track: "n"
+  #   keymap:
+  #     n: k
+  # To go to the next track you have to press k and not n.
+  #
   # Key stroke can be used if it only uses two keys:
   # ctrl-q works,
   # ctrl-alt-q doesn't.